highfellow/node-l10n-file/README.md

 node-l10n-file
 ==============

-A filesystem adapter for node-l10n; this allows you to load loaclisation resources from the filesystem under nodejs.
+A filesystem adapter for node-l10n; this allows you to load localisation resources from the filesystem under nodejs.

-See test/test.js for the API. (will write this up properly later).
+See example/example.js for an example of how to use this with node-l10n.

-Results from the test:
+Results from the example code:

 ```
-[andy@monkey test]$ node test.js
+[andy@monkey example]$ node example.js

 Testing in language: en
 =======================